596acres/django-livinglots/README.rst

 Technical Requirements
 ----------------------

-Oh hi, welcome!
-This section should have enough technical information to get you up and running with Living Lots.
+Oh hi, welcome, technical and / or programmer person!
+This section should have enough technical information to get you started with Living Lots.

 You're going to need the following software to run Living Lots: